Killing of Thomas Mills

 Thomas Mills (1916 – 18 July 1972), was a Protestant factory night watchman who was shot and killed by the British Army in July 1972.
-The British Army claimed he was killed by a IRA sniper but in 2019 that claim was proven false.
+The British Army claimed he was killed by an IRA sniper but in 2019 that claim was proven false.

 Killing

-On 18 July at Finlay's Packaging Factory in Ballygomartin and Moyard, at around 8:30 p.m. one of the factories two night watchmen, Thomas Mills let Rachel Sampson and her daughter Esther on the factory site so they could clean some of the offices.
+On 18 July at Finlay's Packaging Factory in Ballygomartin and Moyard, at around 20:30, one of the factory's two night watchmen, Thomas Mills, let Rachel Sampson and her daughter Esther on the factory site so they could clean some of the offices.

-At around 9:20 p.m.
-Rachel called out from the offices to tell Mills that were going to leave soon, Mills began to walk towards the offices and while he was crossing a road way, a soldier of the King's Regiment known as M4 shot at him from a sangar on the roof of the Vere Foster School.
-Although the shot didn't directly hit him, the round ricocheted off the ground and caused shrapnel from the bullet and the tarmac to hit his right hand, another watchman Norman Agnew heard the shot and saw Mills look at his right hand and then drop, another six shots were fired one of which fatally struck him in the left arm, most likely severing his brachial artery, or his radial or ulnar arteries.
+At around 21:20, Rachel called out from the offices to tell Mills that were going to leave soon.
+Mills began to walk towards the offices, and while he was crossing a road way, a soldier of the King's Regiment known as M4 shot at him from a sangar on the roof of the Vere Foster School.
+Although the shot didn't directly hit him, the round ricocheted off the ground and caused shrapnel from the bullet and the tarmac to hit his right hand, another watchman, Norman Agnew, heard the shot and saw Mills look at his right hand and then drop.
+Another six shots were fired, one of which fatally struck him in the left arm, most likely severing his brachial artery or his radial or ulnar arteries.